 Haugland Group, and affiliates Haugland Energy and Grace Industries, are committed to supporting offshore wind and establishing New York as a leader in the industry.
 Haugland companies provide a full suite of infrastructure services, ranging from land and marine cable installation and substation construction to trucking and inland marine logistics.
 Haugland recently acquired a large facility on the Hudson River at Tomkins Cove, which is strategically located to support fabrication, marshaling and other logistics support for New York offshore wind projects.
-With New York construction roots dating back to the 1990s, Haugland is signatory to many electrical, industrial trades, and maritime unions, and has deep expertise in managing complex union labor issues.
+With New York construction roots dating back to the 1990s, Haugland is signatory to many IBEW and building trades unions, and has deep expertise in managing complex union labor issues.
 Haugland also has expertise in sourcing New York-content materials, and managing related supply chains logistics.
 We have longstanding relationships with a wide range of diversity partners, as well as local government and communities.

 Click here to download our offshore wind brochure.